iSach/panogen/README.md

 Along with that, the application allows for a lot of different features, that can be tweaked with parameters when running it.
 This includes exporting bounding boxes to a JSON file, displaying the angle, the bounding boxes and ball distances, changing the detection model to increase speed or accuracy, saving the video, etc.

 This project is developed during the Computer Vision (ELEN0016) class at University of Liège, during Fall 2022.
+It received the grade of `20/20`.

 The group members are, in alphabetical order:
 - La Rocca Lionel